standards(7) - phpMan

 Technical Corrigendum 1 (minor fixes and improvements) of this standard was re-

-Technical Corrigendum 2 of this standard was released in 2016 (also known as
+Technical Corrigendum 2 of this standard was released in 2016.

 Further information can be found on the Austin Group web site,